tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 The key "dohTemplate" is defined within the JSON dictionary ({{iana}}) to point back to the DoH URI Template itself.
 This is used for confirming the DoH server when the PvD is discovered locally or during zone apex confirmation ({{confirm-zone-apex}}).

 Names that are listed in the "dnsZones" key in the JSON dictionary indicate a set of zones that designate the resolver.
 These are the zones that are available to resolve through the associated DoH server.
 Note that this list does not need to be exhaustive, but is the set of common zones managed by the resolver that all clients should be aware of.
 Before using  DNS results for these names, clients MUST validate the designation either with a DNSSEC-signed SVCB record ({{svcb}}), or the confirmation methods described in {{confirm-zone-apex}} and {{confirm-cert-name}}.
-DNS queries for validating records SHOULD be sent the DoH resolver.
+DNS queries for validating records SHOULD be sent to the DoH resolver.
 In order to optimize the validation of these domains, servers MAY use HTTP Server Push to deliver the signed SVCB answers prior to requests being made.

 The "expires" key indicates a time after which the content of the PvD file is no longer valid.
 Clients SHOULD re-fetch PvD information if the expiration time has passed before using any designations that were based on the PvD content.